Kitware/CMake/Help/manual/cmake-file-api.7.rst

       Optional member that is present when the :variable:`CMAKE_<LANG>_COMPILER` variable is defined for the current language.
 Its value is a JSON string holding the path to the compiler.

+    ``commandFragment``
+      Optional member that is present when the :variable:`CMAKE_<LANG>_COMPILER` variable is a list containing multiple elements or the :envvar:`CC` or similar environment variable contains command line arguments after the compiler executable.
+      Its value is a JSON string holding the second and further elements (mandatory arguments to the compiler) as a command line fragment.

+      This field was added in toolchains version 1.1.

     ``id``
       Optional member that is present when the